Yuli Gurriel Player Props: Marlins vs. Nationals

 Yuli Gurriel At The Plate

-- Gurriel is batting .267 with six doubles, three triples, three home runs and 13 walks.
+- Gurriel has six doubles, three triples, three home runs and 14 walks while batting .262.

-- Looking at the 44 games he has played this season, he's hit a long ball in three of them (6.8%), and in 1.7% of his trips to the dish.
+- In 6.7% of his games this season, he has hit a home run, and 1.7% of his trips to the dish.

 - Gurriel has had an RBI in 14 games this year.